 Background Information

-El Niño and La Niña refer respectively to the warming and cooling of surface waters over the central and eastern equatorial Pacific Ocean which affect the atmospheric circulation worldwide.
-(Click this link to jump to the definition of El Niño and La Niña event)
+El Niño and La Niña refer to the natural climate phenomena of abnormal warming and cooling, respectively, of sea surface temperatures over the central and eastern equatorial Pacific Ocean, which subsequently affect the global atmospheric circulation.
+(Definition of El Niño and La Niña event)

 El Niño usually peaks around Christmas, hence the name of the phenomenon (Spanish for "the little boy" or "the Christ Child").
 It recurs every few years, lasting 12 months or so.
 La Niña, "the little girl" in Spanish, occurs less frequently but lasts longer compared with El Niño.

-Under normal atmospheric and oceanic conditions (i.e. without El Niño and La Niña, also known as the ENSO-neutral state), trade winds over the equatorial Pacific pile up warm surface water to the east of Indonesia.
+Under normal atmospheric and oceanic conditions (i.e. without El Niño or La Niña, also known as the ENSO-neutral conditions), trade winds over the equatorial Pacific pile up warm surface water to the east of Indonesia.
 Warm water drives air to rise.
-Part of the air mass moves east aloft and descends near South America to form a feedback loop which is called the Walker Circulation (Figure 1).
+Part of the air mass moves eastward aloft and descends over the eastern equatorial Pacific Ocean, forming a feedback loop called the Walker Circulation (Figure 1).

 During El Niño, trade winds over the equatorial Pacific are weaker than normal.
-Warm surface water over the western equatorial Pacific retreats east, causing sea surface temperature over the central and eastern equatorial Pacific to become higher than normal.
-Convection over the equatorial Pacific shifts east and hence affects the Walker Circulation (Figure 2).
+Warm surface water over the western equatorial Pacific retreats eastward, causing sea surface temperatures over the central and eastern equatorial Pacific to rise above normal.
+Atmospheric convection over the equatorial Pacific shifts eastward, thereby affecting the Walker Circulation (Figure 2).

 During La Niña, trade winds over the equatorial Pacific are stronger than normal.
 Warm surface water of the ocean is pushed further west.
 Convection over the ocean and the Walker Circulation shift accordingly (Figure 3).

 Another phenomenon, the Southern Oscillation, is closely related to El Niño and La Niña.
 The Southern Oscillation is an east-west balancing movement of air masses between the Pacific and the Indo-Australian areas.
 It is roughly synchronised and associated with typical wind patterns of El Niño and La Niña.
-The oscillation is measured by the Southern Oscillation Index (SOI), the difference between sea level atmospheric pressures at
+The oscillation is measured by the Southern Oscillation Index (SOI), the difference of sea level atmospheric pressures between Tahiti and Darwin.

 El Niño and La Niña are the oceanic components while the Southern Oscillation is the atmospheric counterpart.
 This combination gives rise to the term El Niño-Southern Oscillation (ENSO).
-In general, negative values of the SOI are associated with El Niño while positive values with La Niña.
-ENSO conditions are commonly defined with reference to the sea surface temperatures in the Niño regions (Figure 4).
+In general, the SOI is negative during El Niño and positive during La Niña.
+The status of ENSO is commonly determined with reference to the sea surface temperatures across various Niño regions (Figure 4).

 Figure 4 Graphical depiction of the four Niño regions and the location of Tahiti and Darwin for SOI